Travel Insurance India

 It is strongly advised to avoid drinking tap water in India, this also means avoiding fruits, salads and iced drinks.
 Stick to bottled water to stay hydrated and for brushing your teeth.
 It is also recommended you avoid eating raw food and ensure that any food you eat is piping hot.

-As India is divided into states, it is recommended you familiarise yourself with the laws to ensure you adhere to all local regulations.
+As India is divided into states, it is recommended you familiarise yourself with the laws to ensure you adhere to all local regulations, especially local laws around drinking alcohol, drugs are prohibited everywhere.

 Do I need a visa for India?